 REFLECTION TOPIC DUE POINTS AVAILABLE

-Initial Reflection Week Three 50 points
+Initial Reflection Week Two 25 points

-Final Reflection Week Twelve 50 points
+Final Reflection Week Seven 25 points

-TOTAL OF 100 POINTS
+TOTAL OF 50 POINTS

-2. DISCUSSION POSTS: There are six of these over the course of the semester.
+2. DISCUSSION POSTS: There are two of these over the course of the semester.

-As we move through the semester, there will be six Discussion Posts for students to engage in.
-To get full points for this assignment students must first post their own response to the discussion prompt listed in Canvas, then check back in to post a response to at least two of your classmates' posts.
-Failure to complete all three steps of this process will result in a "0" score for that week's assignment.
+As we move through the semester, there will be two Discussion Posts for students to engage in.
+To get full points for this assignment students must first post their own response to the discussion prompt listed in Canvas, using at least 300 words.
+Once that is done, students should then post a response to at least two of your classmates' posts, using at least 100 words for each of those.
+(Completion of the initial post = 1/3 of the assignment's points; commenting on/responding to one classmate's post = 1/3 of the assignment's points; commenting on/responding to a second classmate's post = 1/1 of the assignment's points.)
+Failure to complete all three steps of this process will result in a reduced score for that week's assignment.
+Students completing all three steps, while meeting the minimum word count are eligible to receive up to full credit for the assignment.

 When engaging in classroom discussions, students are expected to maintain strict confidentiality and abide by the Classroom Agreements, as laid out in the "Information & Resources" page of this course's Canvas "Home" page.
 Failure to do so will result in the instructor reaching out to the student to discuss professionalism and reviewing the requirements of this course.
 Repeated failure to do so will result in the student being referred to the college for disciplinary action.
 It will also result in the student being assigned alternative assignments in lieu of the assigned classroom discussions.

 STEP IN THE PROCESS DATE DUE POINTS AVAILABLE

-Discussion Post One Week One 20 points
+Discussion Post One Week One 25 points

-Discussion Post Two Week Two 20 points
+Discussion Post Two Week Two 25 points

-Discussion Post Three Week Four 20 points

-Discussion Post Four Week Six 20 points

-Discussion Post Five Week Seven 20 points

-Discussion Post Six Week Thirteen 20 points

-Discussion Post Seven Week Fifteen 20 points

-TOTAL OF 140 POINTS
+TOTAL OF 50 POINTS

-3. Exams: There will be 3 of these over the semester.
+3. Quizzes: There will be 3 of these over the semester.

-Students will be required to complete 2 midterm exams and 1 final exam for this course.
-These exams are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
+Students will be required to complete 3 quizzes for this course.
+These are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
 Exams will take place on Canvas.
 Students are expected to complete these individually.
 Each quiz is due by Sunday at 11:59pm at the end of the assigned week.
+Since quizzes are open for a full week, and are not time limited, students must complete them within the assigned week.
+Arrangements can not be made to retake or make-up a missed quiz.
+Be sure that you are carving out the time well in advance, to ensure that you can get these done during the assigned week.